Alton Brown: Career

-Brown studied film at the University of Georgia in the early 1980s, and got his start in television as the cinematographer for music videos, including "The One I Love" by R.E.M.
+Brown studied film at the University of Georgia in the early 1980s.
+He left the university in 1985 only one credit hour short of completing his bachelor's degree.
+He eventually received it in 2004 after learning that the university's Department of Theatre and Film had since reduced the number of required credits.

-Brown was dissatisfied with the quality of cooking shows airing on American television, so he set out to produce his own show.
+Brown got his start in television in the 1980s as a cinematographer for music videos, working on videos such as R.E.M.'s "The One I Love".
+In the 1990s, he became dissatisfied with the quality of cooking shows airing on American television, so he set out to produce his own show.
 In preparation, Brown enrolled in the New England Culinary Institute, graduating in 1997.
 He says that he was a poor science student in high school and college, but Brown focused on the subject to understand the underlying processes of cooking.
 He is outspoken in his shows about his dislike of single-purpose kitchen utensils and equipment such as garlic presses and margarita machines, although Brown adapts a few traditionally single-purpose devices, such as rice cookers and melon ballers, into multipurpose tools.

 TV series

 Good Eats

 The pilot for Good Eats first aired in July 1998 on the PBS member TV station WTTW in Chicago.
 Food Network picked up the show in July 1999.
 Many of the Good Eats episodes feature Brown building makeshift cooking devices in order to point out that many of the devices sold at conventional "cooking" stores are simply fancified hardware store items.
 Good Eats was nominated for the Best TV Food Journalism Award by the James Beard Foundation in 2000.
 The show was also awarded a 2006 Peabody Award.
 In May 2011, Alton Brown announced an end to Good Eats after 14 seasons.
 The final episode, "Turn on the Dark", aired February 10, 2012.

 On Alton's 2017 book tour, he stated that Good Eats would have a sequel and that it would be released to the internet in 2018.
 This was changed in late 2018 when Brown made arrangements with The Cooking Channel to air "revised" versions of several episodes with new recipes titled Good Eats Reloaded, in which he stated new episodes of Good Eats are also in the works.
 Thirteen episodes of Good Eats Reloaded aired in late winter and early spring 2019, and were added to the Good Eats reruns on The Cooking Channel.
 It was announced on June 5, 2019, that the new show would be called Good Eats Returns; it premiered on the Food Network with the slightly revised title Good Eats: The Return on Sunday, August 25.